 Excursion.
 Delivery of acceptable individual assignment.
 Period of validity: 2 calendar years.

-Continuous assessment: Group assignment with background note and presentation in class counts 35 %.
-Final 3-hour written examination counts 65 %.
+Project assignment counts for 35% of the final grade.
+3-hour written examination counts 65%.
 All of the evaluated elements in the course must be passed to pass the course.

 Ca. 300 hours.
 Divided on lectures, excursions, presentations, assigments, preparations and self-study.